 Although scientists are still exploring the talcum powder-ovarian cancer connection, a study that appeared in the journal Epidemiology concluded that when used in the genital area, talcum powder could elevate a woman’s likelihood of developing ovarian cancer by 33%.
 The results were especially marked in cases where the study subjects used talcum powder every day.

-The studies that have been conducted in the area have yielded results that prompted the World Health Organization’s International Agency for Research on Cancer to classify talcum powder on the genitals as being as “possibly carcinogenic to humans.”
+The studies that have been conducted in the area have yielded results that prompted the World Health Organization’s International Agency for Research on Cancer to classify talcum powder on the genitals as being “possibly carcinogenic to humans.”

-A 2013 Harvard analysis further concluded that genital talc powder use links to an increase in some types of ovarian cancer and suggested that women avoid use of the products to reduce the risk of ovarian cancer.
+A 2013 Harvard analysis further concluded that genital talc powder use links to an increase in some types of ovarian cancer and suggested that women avoid the use of the products to reduce the risk of ovarian cancer.

 WHAT IS THE STATUTE OF LIMITATIONS FOR TALCUM POWDER-CAUSED OVARIAN CANCER OR MESOTHELIOMA LAWSUITS?

 What Is The Statute of Limitations For Talcum Powder-Causing Illness Claims?